kajojify/attsearch/README.md

 attsearch
 ===================
-This is my little project which I started just for fun.
+This is my little project which I started just for exploring some features of IMAP protocol.
 I keep developing it when I have free time.

 Now its functionality isn't very impressive, because the project is raw and on development stage.